 Non-Participant: a woman who has a Family Planning (FP) Aid Category in the Medicaid Eligibility file and whose eligibility period falls within the study period by any given day or span of days regardless of the Aid Category Effective Date and who has not received any paid service with a Waiver Family Planning (WFP) benefit plan code during her FP eligibility period.

-Non-SOBRA: Includes women eligible for Medicaid who, by virtue of a family income less than 24% of the Federal Poverty Level and assets less than \$2000 are eligible for Medicaid that uses the same income and asset limits as those used in the Temporary Assistance for Needy Families (TANF) program.
-For pregnant women with no other children, they can only receive Non-SOBRA Medicaid in their 6th through 9th months of pregnancy.
-Pregnant women that are eligible for TANF can choose to receive Medicaid only, without receiving cash assistance.
+Non-SOBRA: includes women who: 1) are less than 19 years of age and whose income is less than or equal to 133 percent of the Federal Poverty Level (FPL); or 2) are parents or caretakers of a child under 18 and whose income is based on the 1996 Aid to Families with Dependent Children (AFDC) income limits; or 3) are 19-20 years old and whose income is based on the 1996 Aid to Families with Dependent Children (AFDC) income limits.

 Observed birth: refers to a live birth recorded in the annual Florida Vital Statistics file.
 Participant: a woman who has a Family Planning (FP) Aid Category Code in the Medicaid Eligibility file and whose eligibility period falls within the study period by any given day or span of days regardless of the Aid Category Effective Date and who has received at least one paid service with a Waiver Family Planning (WFP) benefit plan code during her FP eligibility period.
-SOBRA: Includes women who are eligible for Medicaid because they are pregnant but who are either: 1) not eligible to receive Medicaid related to the Temporary Assistance for Needy Families (TANF) program, (referred to as Non-SOBRA Medicaid) either because their income or assets exceed the limits or 2) not eligible to receive Non-SOBRA Medicaid because they are in their 1st through 6th month of pregnancy and have no other children, or 3) were financially eligible but did not apply.
-The income limit for the SOBRA Medicaid is 185% of the Federal Poverty Level, and there is no asset limit for this coverage group.
+SOBRA: includes pregnant women who have a family income up to 185 percent of the Federal Poverty Level (FPL).
+These women are eligible for Medicaid only during their pregnancy and for 60 days following the birth of their child.